 If you subcontract some activities within the delivery process to a third party please make this clear on your application form.
 Please evidence how this interaction works and the steps taken to ensure that all third party delivery meets required quality standards.

-The case studies provided as part of your supplier scheme application should evidence your technology expertise and track record in delivering energy saving projects.
+The case studies provided as part of your supplier scheme application should evidence your technology expertise and track record in delivering energy saving projects in the UK.
 This includes:

 • 'old' system/equipment;